sakhisheikh/sakhisheikh.github.io/COMMENTS.md

 ## 🎓 Initial Approach

-This peoject has some deciding metrics that helped me to use a powerful tech stack.
+This project has some deciding metrics that helped me to use a powerful tech stack.
 When I read `optimsation, responsive, performance` keywords in the given task, I started to looking for various approaches that could work with ReactJS in order to provide meet all these requirments.
 After spending some time in gathering information, I decided to chose GatsbyJS ( a static site generator of React Apps).

 These are following reasons: